rach7777/monax-may/dgalbraith_edit.md

 We have reconfigured the network protocol used by most blockchains so that Thelonious will work within existing enterprise routing and firewall infrastructure, so the platform should be useable by individuals, small businesses, and large enterprises alike.

+Unlike existing alternatives, Thelonius is purpose-built so that it can easily be deployed to a variety of contexts, from corporate-level deployments to more decentralized and public deployments, or from deployments which require tokenization to those that only require the utility of a blockchain but not monetized tokenization.
+A single Thelonious client is all that is required in order to participate in all of these blockchains.

 #ERIS FOR ENTERPRISE

+The benefits of participatory architecture:

+Eris Industries is presently in discussions with a number

+Blockchain technology creates possibilities for fundamental change in business process management by provably automating functions which hitherto required substantial human oversight and agency to carry out.
+Clearing and settlement, payments and value transfer, and internal audit and accounting are all readily amenable to blockchain automation through smart contracts.

+Eris is the first platform that allows the full potential of blockchain based technologies to be realized in enterprise.
+By combining blockchains systems of smart contracts, businesses can take any data-driven relationship and reduce it to code – guaranteeing accurate and consistent execution of functions which hitherto required human discretion to manage.

+We’re working with a number of corporations to discuss how our technology can assist their businesses.
+If you have a query relating to how our solutions can be put to use in your firm, please contact the team here